 - integrity constraints in dbms with examples

-- what is integrity constraint in dbms
+- integrity constraint in c

 - what is integrity constrain in dbms

-- intigrity constant in c
+- integrity constant of c